 You can also just let them play with the rings independently.
 This is especially helpful for younger babies.
 The rings are the perfect size for their little hands to grasp and they like to flail their arms around and watch all the movement!

 The hula hoops tend to be more intriguing for those older infants who are in the sitting and crawling stage.
 This is another one of my favorite sensory play with babies ideas.

 Playing with Snow

 Alright here it is.
 The big one.
-The one that is still all the hype all over Pinterest.
+This is the very popular sensory play with babies idea that is still all the hype all over Pinterest.
 I’m just as guilty.
 I love these things.
 They are so versatile and fun to use.
 But how do you use them with infants?

 - Alternatively, it is also fun to just place sensory beads inside a large Ziplock and let them play with it.
 I typically would tape the sides with packing tap, but in these pictures, I did not do that extra step.
 It’s worth it because my bag did end up popping!

 - I have also tapped a large Ziplock to the window!
 Let’s take a moment to grieve for my poor windows.
 Window cleaning is not my thing.
 It is the only household cleaning project that I dread.
 So I apologize that your vision had to intake the severity of my unclean windows.
 This is fun because the sun glistens though the beads and creates a suncatcher feel.
 Use strong painters’ tape and decrease the amount of water in the bag to give it a firm attachment to the window.

 There are so many other ways to increase sensory play with an older sitting infant.
 These are just a few of our favorite tried and true adventures.

 Tell me your favorite sensory play with babies!